argallardo/Ariel-MDEF/docs/term2/07-Measuring the world.md

 hypothesis in a sentence:

-The MDEF classroom has poor ventilation, air quality, natural light levels, and noise quality.
+<p> The MDEF classroom has poor ventilation, air quality, natural light levels, and noise quality.</p>

 null hypothesis in a sentence: